 What was it like to change your career?

 Diving into this new role was like walking into a pitch-black room.
-I had to learn a whole new programming language and familiarise myself with GMP compliance and other regulations in the pharma industry.
+I had to learn a whole new programming language and familiarize myself with GMP compliance and other regulations in the pharma industry.
 It was a steep learning curve, but I don't regret it for a second.

 I was very lucky to be placed with colleagues who always take the time to teach me new things, never mind how busy they are.
 I haven’t met a colleague yet who doesn’t have a positive attitude and is extremely competent at their job.
 What’s more, they also value my 20 years of experience and expertise.